fffaraz/dockerweb/README.md

 ## Installing

-To install the latest stable release, you can run the following commands as root:
+After you changed the default root password and ssh port, to install the latest stable release, you can run the following commands as root:

 ```
 git clone https://github.com/fffaraz/dockerweb.git /opt/dockerweb